HuMoN-Research-Lab/BlenderQualisysMocapDemo/README.md

 ### 1. Import tsv file containing the Qualisys (x, y, z) data for each marker on each frame into Blender.

+If you want some fancy lighting, you can download my starter file from this repository, otherwise feel free to make a plain new Blender project or a customized one!
+Any Blender project will work with this script.

   ```python
   #At top of code
   import csv